-Project 1: Housing Referral and Linkage Team
+Project 1: Housing Referral and Linkage

-The Housing Referral and Linkage Team will coordinate housing placement recommendations for BHS consumers with serious mental illnesses.
-Located within the outpatient Community Adult Treatment Services division, the Housing Referral and Linkage Team will manage client placement within a continuum of housing placement options.
-In general the task of the team will be to assess each client and determine the type of housing best suited to the treatment needs of the individual.
+Dedicated staff will coordinate housing placement recommendations for BHS consumers with serious mental illnesses.
+Located within the outpatient Community Adult Treatment Services division, teams manages client placement within a continuum of housing placement options.
+In general the task is to evaluate each client and determine the type of housing best suited to the treatment needs of the individual.
 Housing options will range from "intensive" such as provided by a crisis residential or adult residential care facility; to more independent or supported living options.